-As of the date of this prospectus, management believes that our existing cash resources are not sufficient to support planned operations for at least the next year from the issuance of this prospectus.
-As a result, management has concluded that there is substantial doubt about our ability to continue as a going concern within one year after the date hereof.
-In evaluating the Company's ability to continue as a going concern, management considered the Company's current projections of future cash flows, current financial condition, sources of liquidity, and debt obligations for at least one year from the date of issuance of this prospectus in considering whether it has the ability to meet its obligations.
-This evaluation of our cash resources available over the next year from the date of issuance of this prospectus does not take into consideration the potential mitigating effect of our ongoing efforts to raise capital or management's plans that have not been fully implemented or the many factors that determine the Company's capital requirements, including the pace of our growth, ability to manage medical costs and the maturity of our members.
+As of the date of this Form 10-K, management believes that our existing cash resources are not sufficient to support planned operations for at least the next year from the issuance of this Form 10-K. As a result, management has concluded that there is substantial doubt about our ability to continue as a going concern within one year after the date the consolidated financial statements contained elsewhere in this Form 10-K are issued.
+In evaluating the Company's ability to continue as a going concern, management considered the Company's current projections of future cash flows, current financial condition, sources of liquidity, including funds available under the VGS Promissory Note, and debt obligations for at least one year from the date of issuance of this Form 10-K in considering whether it has the ability to meet its obligations.
+This evaluation of our cash resources available over the next year from the date of issuance of this Form 10-K does not take into consideration the potential mitigating effect of our ongoing efforts to raise capital or management's plans that have not been fully implemented or the many factors that determine the Company's capital requirements, including the pace of our growth, ability to manage medical costs and the maturity of our members.
 Management continues to explore raising additional capital through a combination of debt financing and equity issuances.
 If we raise funds by issuing debt securities or preferred stock, or by incurring loans, these forms of financing would have rights, preferences, and privileges senior to those of holders of our common stock.
 If we raise capital through the issuance of additional equity, such sales and issuance would dilute the ownership interests of the existing holders of our Class A common stock.
 The availability and the terms under which we may be able to raise additional capital could be disadvantageous, and the terms of debt financing or other non-dilutive financing may involve restrictive covenants and dilutive financing instruments, which could place significant restrictions on our operations.
 Macroeconomic conditions and credit markets could also impact the availability and cost of potential future debt financing.
 There can be no assurances that any additional debt, other non-dilutive and/or equity financing would be available to us on favorable terms, or potentially at all.
 We expect to continue to incur net losses, comprehensive losses, and negative cash flows from operating activities in accordance with our operating plan.
 If we are unable to obtain additional funding when needed, we will need to curtail planned activities in order to reduce costs, which will likely have an unfavorable effect on our ability to execute on our business plan, and have an adverse effect on our business, results of operations, and future prospects.

-The audited consolidated financial statements included elsewhere in this prospectus have been prepared assuming the Company will continue as a going concern and do not include any adjustments that might result from the outcome of these uncertainties.
+The audited consolidated financial statements included elsewhere in this Form 10-K have been prepared assuming the Company will continue as a going concern and do not include any adjustments that might result from the outcome of these uncertainties.